CJD: Comment on Edinburgh University Lecture on CJD

 40:20 - The lecturer stated the following: ‘we can’t do a test’ (for CJD in blood) and ‘there is no treatment’ (for the disease).

 The Justice for Andy website discusses a possible blood test.
+This website mentioned a possible treatment (Pentosan) which may slow down the progression of the disease.

 41:00 - The prevalence of variant CJD in the U.K. is about 1 in 10,000.